 Criminally negligent homicide is a state jail felony punishable by up to two years in state jail and a fine of up to $10,000.
 In some cases, vehicular manslaughter charges may be entirely dismissed when there is a lack of evidence that an alleged offender operated recklessly.

 Vehicular Manslaughter Defense Attorneys in Houston, TX

 Do you believe that you might be under investigation or were you already arrested for vehicular manslaughter in Harris County?
-You should make sure you contact The Gonzalez Law Group, PLLC before saying anything to authorities.
+Be sure to contact The Gonzalez Law Group, PLLC before saying anything to authorities.

 Our experienced Houston criminal defense lawyers represent clients near Harris County, including the cities of Friendswood, Houston, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, and Baytown.
 Call (832) 530-4070 or submit an online contact form to have our attorneys provide a complete evaluation of your case during a free, confidential consultation.